Alex Jones dodges YouTube's Infowars ban by simply streaming on another channel

 CNET understands that YouTube is removing these streams and revoking livestreaming access to channels that host them, but it hasn't stopped Infowars yet.
 Though YouTube shut down a livestream at Ron Gibson's primary YouTube channel, he merely set up a second YouTube channel and is pointing people there.
 (CNET won't link directly to the Infowars stream.)

-It's not clear if YouTube will impose any further penalties -- currently, Infowars has only one "strike" at YouTube, and it takes three strikes for a ban.
+It's not clear if YouTube will impose any further penalties -- currently, Infowars has only one "strike" at YouTube, and it takes three strikes for YouTube to completely ban an entire channel.
 Facebook, meanwhile, has given Jones a platform by saying his videos don't violate its standards.

 President Trump tweeted this morning to accuse Twitter of "shadow banning" prominent Republicans by demoting them in Twitter's search box.
 That's something Twitter characterized as a bug and quickly fixed, but it's made supposed censorship by Silicon Valley platforms a hot topic for far-right personalities like Jones, who's calling the topic "Big Tech's Murder of Free Speech" today.